ctimmons/cs_utilities/Utilities.Sql/SQL Server/Make - Description.md

 - A T-SQL script file must only have one object definition (i.e. only one CREATE statement)
 - The script file's name must be the same as the object it is creating (ignoring square brackets)
 - Only one- or two-part T-SQL identifier names are allowed for the type or object to create.

+## THE MAKE ALGORITHM

+All make algorithms have the general form:

+- Gather source files (inputs).
+- Gather matching object/target files (outputs) and determine their dependencies.
+- For each source file, if the matching target file is missing or out of date, process the source file and update dependencies.

+This make algorithm follows the same general form.

+As noted above, timestamps cannot be used to determine if a T-SQL file is out of date.
+Some other method of detecting source file changes is needed.
+This make algorithm checks a source file for out-of-dateness by comparing the contents of that source file with its previous contents.

+The first time the make algorithm is run against a source file, an MD5 hash of that file's contents is stored in a file.
+Subsequent runs of the make algorithm retrieve that old MD5 hash and compare it to a new MD5 hash of the source file.
+If the hashes are different, the file has changed since the last run and needs to be compiled.

+One side effect with this approach is that the first time the make algorithm is run, it will unconditionally compile *all* of the source files.

+As for dependencies, SQL Server imposes a compile-time dependency on user-defined types.
+Before a user-defined type can be compiled, all of its dependencies must be dropped first.
+They must also be tracked so they can be re-compiled after the user-defined type is compiled.
+After the dependencies are dropped, and because there is no ALTER TYPE statement, the user-defined type is dropped.
+Now the user-defined type can be compiled, followed by the compilation of the previously dropped dependent objects.

+The make algorithm looks like this:

+- Gather source files (inputs).
+- Load old MD5 content hashes for those source files.
+- Compare the source files' MD5 content hashes to see which files need to be compiled.
+- Ask SQL Server for a list of types and objects that don't yet exist on the server, user-defined types and their dependencies that need to be dropped and re-compiled, as well as the order in which the types and dependencies have to be dropped.
+- Drop the required dependencies and user-defined types in the specified order.
+- Save the source files' new MD5 content hashes for use in the next run.
+- Compile all user-defined table types and objects that either don't exist yet on the server, or have been changed since the last run (outputs).
+The user-defined types and their dependencies are compiled in the reverse order in which they were dropped.

 ##FUTURE ENHANCEMENTS